-The following are instructions for Florida Supreme Court Approved Family Law: Form 12.981(b)(1)
+The following are instructions for Florida Supreme Court Approved Family Law Form

 When should this Stepparent Adoption form be used?

-This Florida adoption form should be used when a stepparent is adopting his or her spouse’s child.
+This adoption form should be used when a stepparent is adopting his or her spouse’s child in Florida.

 Both the stepparent and his or her spouse must sign this petition.